 Sixth Workshop on NLP for Similar Languages, Varieties and Dialects

 VarDial 2019 will be co-located with NAACL 2019 in Minneapolis, United States.
-The workshop will take place on June 6th or 7th, 2019.
+The workshop will take place on June 7th, 2019.

 VarDial is a well-established series of workshops promoting a forum for scholars working on a range of topics related to the study of diatopic language variation from a computational perspective.